websharpstudios/cloudfront/README.md

 ## Payment processors and cloud providers

 These templates simply blow the PHP e-commerce platforms out of the water.
 There's no comparisons.
 But if you want to waste your time looking at what [lame e-commerce sites bitnami has](https://bitnami.com/stacks/e-commerce) you can download VMware/Docker to run any of them.
 I can't understand why anyone would want to learn PHP when .NET Open Source has so many more options and availability.

+## Premium Support

+We offer premium support packages at [fronts.cloud](https://fronts.cloud/), which includes the customized themes for by bu.
+This template provides advanced samples, additional features, and modules to enhance your development experience.
+Gain access to premium support and take advantage of the StartSharp template by visiting our website for more information.

 | E-Commerce Platform                                     | Payment Processors                           | Cloud Providers              |
 |---------------------------------------------------------|----------------------------------------------|------------------------------|